gardener/gardener-extension-provider-aws/docs/usage/usage.md

 ## Accessing AWS APIs

 In order for Gardener to create a Kubernetes cluster using AWS infrastructure components, a Shoot has to provide an authentication mechanism giving sufficient permissions to the desired AWS account.
-Every shoot cluster references a `SecretBinding` or a `CredentialsBinding` which itself references a `Secret` which contains the provider credentials of the AWS account.
+Every shoot cluster references a `SecretBinding` or a [`CredentialsBinding`](https://gardener.cloud/docs/gardener/api-reference/security/#security.gardener.cloud/v1alpha1.CredentialsBinding).

 > [!IMPORTANT]
 > While `SecretBinding`s can only reference `Secret`s, `CredentialsBinding`s can also reference `WorkloadIdentity`s which provide an alternative authentication method.
 > `WorkloadIdentity`s do not directly contain credentials but are rather a representation of the workload that is going to access the user's account.
 > If the user has configured [OIDC Federation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_oidc.html) with Gardener's Workload Identity Issuer then the AWS infrastructure components can access the user's account without the need of preliminary exchange of credentials.

+> [!IMPORTANT]
+> The `SecretBinding`/`CredentialsBinding` is configurable in the [Shoot cluster](https://github.com/gardener/gardener/blob/master/example/90-shoot.yaml) with the field `secretBindingName`/`credentialsBindingName`.
+> `SecretBinding`s are considered legacy and will be deprecated in the future.
+> It is advised to use `CredentialsBinding`s instead.

 ### Provider Secret Data